phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/index.md

 The most recent version of PhoneGap implements basic device APIs using a system of added _plugins_.
-The version used in PhoneGap Build ([2.9.0](http://docs.phonegap.com/en/2.9.0)) uses a different system based on project settings.
-To enable device APIs, place any of the following `<feature>` elements in the project's top-level `config.xml`
+The version used in PhoneGap Build ([2.9.0](http://docs.phonegap.com/en/2.9.0)) uses a somewhat different system based on project settings.
+To enable device APIs for projects compiled with PhoneGap Build, place any of the following `<feature>` elements in the project's top-level `config.xml` file:
-file:

 * Basic device information (Device API):